Variant Ômicron is spreading 'at lightning speed', French Prime Minister warns

 Infection:Ômicron multiplies 70 times faster in airway tissues than Delta, study says

-With the approaching holiday season, the country’s authorities warn of the importance of vaccination and have determined stricter circulation rules, such as restrictions for travelers from the United Kingdom, where 15,000 cases of Ômicron were confirmed on Friday alone .
+With the proximity of the holiday season, the country’s authorities warn of the importance of vaccination and even determined stricter circulation rules, such as restrictions for travelers from the United Kingdom, where 15,000 cases of Ômicron were confirmed just this Friday. market.

-As of this Saturday, business or tourist travelers will not be able to cross the border.
-For those with justifications deemed essential, a negative Covid-19 test performed in less than 24 hours and a 48-hour isolation will be required.
+As of this Saturday, business or tourist travelers will not be able to cross the UK-France border.
+For those with justifications deemed essential, a negative Covid-19 test performed in less than 24 hours will be required, in addition to a 48-hour isolation.

 Ômicron: Two doses of Pfizer were 70% effective against hospitalizations in South Africa, study finds